zhixue/Omics-big-data-cource/README.md

-# Omics big data cource in sjtu
+# Omics big data cource in SJTU
+The Omics big data cource is taught by teacher Wei and Li.

 Recording my progress in omics big data analysis.

 Homework | Mentioned topic